 That will take you to the page where you can enter your trip details.

 Most other banks have links on their web pages with instructions on how to put a travel notification onto your account.
-Bank of America and Wells Fargo let you enter the information on their websites or through their mobile apps.
+Bank of America, US Bank and Wells Fargo let you enter the information on their websites or through their mobile apps.

-Like American Express, Capital One doesn’t have a place on their website to enter a travel notice but instead tells you that it’s no longer necessary to do so.
+Like American Express and Chase, Capital One doesn’t have a place on their website to enter a travel notice but instead tells you that it’s no longer necessary to do so.

-Taking a few minutes to let the bank know of your travels might not totally remove the chance you’ll get a notice about irregular spending, but at least you can let them know you alerted them of your trip in advance if you have to call the bank when they freeze your account.
+Banks use computers to flag fraudulent purchases.
+They use your previous purchases to help them determine if a charge is typical or unusual.
+The problem is that COVID-19 has drastically changed the spending habits of millions of Americans.
+When travel resumes, it could be a good idea to take a few minutes to let the bank know of your travels.
+It won’t totally remove the chance you’ll get a notice about irregular spending, but at least you can let them know you alerted them of your trip in advance if you have to call the bank when they freeze your account.

 This post first appeared on Your Mileage May Vary